- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 Almost unknown to everyone is that integration costs — which were projected to decline with ERP system adoption — have increased as a percentage of the IT budget.

-This is because while Tier 1 ERP systems are integrated to themselves, they make integration to other systems more difficult — and companies cannot live by ERP alone.
+This is because while Tier 1 ERP systems are integrated to themselves, they make integration to other systems more complicated — and companies cannot live by ERP alone.

 A Different Strategy

-This approach was also questioned in a recent article by Lora Cecere, which has been a quite popular article and generated a good discussion.
+This approach was also questioned in a recent article by Lora Cecere, which has been a quite popular article and generated an excellent discussion.

 A Modern Incarnation of Sun Tzu’s Wisdom for Enterprise Software